-Visit the National Infantry Museum and experience 200+ years of history of the U.S. Infantry.
 Fly to the moon at the Coca-Cola Space Science Center or study distant planets at the Omnisphere Planetarium.
-Simulators and artifacts from NASA's space program provide a glimpse that are truly out of this world.
+Simulators and artifacts from NASA's space program provide a glimpse that's truly out of this world.

 When you're hungry, no other destination offers more authentic, eclectic Southern cuisine!

 Originally inhabited by the Creek Indians, the city of Columbus was settled in 1828, named for Christopher Columbus.
 It was an important shipping port and...

 View and download resources for planning a vacation in Columbus, Georgia.
 Find trip ideas, attractions, events, activities accommodations, maps, travel resources and much more.